Franciscojmara/Mex-ClimMacro/READme.md

 ```

 > This works the same on Windows, macOS, and Linux.
-> If the port 8787 is busy, you can change it modifying the `Dockerfile` and `docker-compose.yml` files.
+> If the port 8787 is busy, you can change it modifying the `Dockerfile` and `docker-compose.yml` files, and then rebuilding the image, as in [step](#23-build-the-project-environment-one-time).

 From the RStudio session, you can now open the `MAIN.R` script and inspect the project's source code.
 See the [Pipeline Overview](#4-pipeline-overview) section for more information.